11 out of 14 people found this review helpfulwrite a review of this game

 Many gameplay ideas which later became typical for Final Fantasy games were either first featured in this installment, or were most satisfyingly implemented in it - for example the summoning concept, the interesting character classes, the exploration of optional areas, vehicles, hidden powerful weapons, etc. It was also the only Final Fantasy (as far as I know) that allowed the player to have five active members in the party; I wish later installments of the series would follow it.

 Graphically, the game is a great example of early "console-style" 2D, with nicely designed locations, and dungeons which manage to have atmosphere while being created with simple means.

--influenced melodramatic narrative might not be everyone's cup of tea.
-Some players would perhaps also miss the more open character customization of the previous game
+The BadThere is really nothing wrong in Final Fantasy IV if we compare it to its contemporaries.
+Of course, the heavily Star Wars-influenced melodramatic narrative might not be everyone's cup of tea.
+Some players would perhaps also miss the more open character customization of the previous game.

 As it was, sadly, the case with most Japanese games of that time, the official English translation is cringe-worthy.
 The famous "you spoony bard" phrase has become a cultural phenomenon; such outrageous instances of bad translation can be endearing, but for a real experience of what the game's story was supposed to be about, you should play the Chronicles release - which, by the way, nostalgically retains the "you spoony bard" part.